coryl/FlipFlip-Flipboard-Prototype/README.md

 # FlipFlip-Flipboard-Prototype
+(This is an experimental UI/UX design project for fun).
 A barebones control similar to Flipboard's page flipping animation.

 ![ScreenShot](http://giant.gfycat.com/AdeptUnimportantGlassfrog.gif)